US STOCKS-Nasdaq ends at record high as Big Tech roars back

 June 22 (Reuters) - The Nasdaq ended at a record high on Tuesday, lifted by Amazon, Microsoft and other top-shelf tech companies as investors shifted their focus to growth stocks.

-Microsoft’s stock market value breached $2 trillion for the first time, while Apple, Facebook and Amazon also rallied.
+Microsoft rose 1.1% and its stock market value briefly breached $2 trillion for the first time, while Apple , Facebook and Amazon also rallied more than 1% each.

 Amazon had over $5.6 billion in total online sales in the United States on the first day of its Prime promotional event, according to Adobe Digital Economy Index.